What is the difference between a Master of Business Administration (MBA) degree and a Master of Health Administration (MHA) degree?

 - Both the MHA and MBA are excellent degrees and are valuable credentials to hold.
 The choice to pursue either an MBA or MHA degree will be dependent upon your particular goals, career aspirations, and educational focus.
 If you are unsure of which degree to pursue, please contact the Program in Public Health staff to discuss your goals in greater detail and we will be happy to guide you.

 The Program in Public Health (PPH) offers both the Master of Health Administration (MHA) and the Master of Public Health (MPH) degree.
 How do I know which program is the best fit for me?

 - The MHA and the MPH are both excellent credentials to hold in the healthcare industry.
 Your choice to pursue one over another will reflect your interests and career goals.

-- The MPH Program offers three separate concentrations: Community Health, Health Analytics, and Health Policy and Management (HPM).
+- The MPH Program offers three separate concentrations: Community Health, Epidemiology & Biostatistics, Health Policy and Management (HPM), and a Generalist Concentration for select dual degree students.
 Click on each concentration to learn more.
 Prospective students may be especially interested in the difference between the MHA Program and the MPH Program with a HPM concentration.
 The difference lies in their emphasis.